Darian Shimy

 Canva Lift-A-Thon Template for Printable Poster

 Example caption: Support [insert school name]'s Lift-A-Thon from [insert date].
-Help our school community raise money for [insert cause] by registering to break your permanent record for weight or reps!
+Help our school community raise money for [insert cause] by registering to break your personal record for weight or reps!

 The fundraising platform that works as hard as you